peterkeen/homelab/README.md

 ## Networking

+The docker daemon on every host is set up with `10.244.0.0/16` as the default pool and creates `/28` networks.
+Each stack gets it's own isolated network so nothing is on the default network created by compose.

-Each internally facing host that runs web applications (as determined by the presence of the `x-web` extension) runs the stack `local-proxy`.
+Each internally facing host that runs web applications runs the stack `local-proxy`.
 This stack has an automatically generated nginx config that:

 1. Terminates HTTPS with a wildcard keen.land certificate
 2. Forwards requests to a container running on the host.

-The `web_conf` hook handles setting up a network configuration for each web service on the `local-web` network with an alias of `service_name.stack_name.local-web.internal`.
+The `web_conf` hook handles setting up a network configuration for each web service.
+Every service gets it's own network shared between just that container and the proxy.
+The service gets assigned the alias `service_name.stack_name.local-web.internal`.

 Local DNS is handled by CoreDNS and Unbound running on two hosts.
 Omada is configured to proxy all DNS traffic to those two machines.
 The CoreDNS configuration builds a hosts file for keen.land and serves that directly, and Unbound serves as a recursor and blocklist handler.